alexnathanson/solar-protocol/utilities/portforwarding-test/README.md

 #### 2.2.2) SSH in to your device

-Enable SSH on the device your server is running to test that as well.
-We have not found any instance (yet) where port forwarding works for HTTP but not for SSH, so if you are using a computer that doesn't easily let you ssh in to it and you can't run test this test you should be fine.
+If you are using a Raspberry Pi, you should definitely complete this step.
+If you are using a Windows device it may be difficult to enable SSH.
+We have not found any instance (yet) where port forwarding works for HTTP but not for SSH, so if you are using a computer that doesn't easily let you SSH in to it and you can't run test this test you should be fine assuming the other 3 tests were successful.

-On PCs you must use Putty.
-On Mac ...

 ## 3) Disable port forwarding

-Once the test has been successfully completed, do not leave port forwarding enabled unless you have the proper security measures in place.
+Once the tests have been successfully completed, do not leave port forwarding enabled unless you have the proper security measures in place.
 Go back through step 1 and disable both HTTP and SSH port forwarding.

 ## Create a server for testing